-Most young parents are concerned about everything when it comes to their children – their health, their schedules, the toys they play with, and of course, their development.
-Parents want their children to behave appropriately, and meet their “milestones.”
-Sometimes, however, you may notice that your child is not sitting during “circle time,” or seems cranky more than expected.
-Every child is different and sometimes parents begin to question if their child is “okay” or not.
+All parents want the best for their young children and hope that their child meets their milestones.
+Sometimes, however, you may notice that your child is unable to sit still during circle time or seems cranky more than expected.
 When these behaviors persist, parents may wonder if their child has attention deficit hyperactivity disorder (ADHD), one of the most common disorders affecting children.

-- Inattention to detail; frequent mistakes in school or work
+- Inattention to detail leading to frequent mistakes in school or work

-- Inability to maintain attention for periods of time, i.e. cannot sit during story time, cannot read for extended periods of time
+- Inability to maintain attention for extended periods (e.g., cannot sit still during story time or read for long periods)

-- Difficulty with following directions, especially with multi-step tasks
+- Difficulty following directions, especially with multi-step tasks

-- Avoids homework or projects that require extend periods of effort
+- Avoids homework or projects that require extended periods of effort

 - Appears messy or disorganized